Driver fatally struck on 101 Freeway in Echo Park after exiting vehicle following argument with passenger

-ECHO PARK, LOS ANGELES (KABC) -- A driver got out of his vehicle was fatally struck on the 101 Freeway in Echo Park on Friday morning in an incident that was preceded by an argument between the victim and his passenger, authorities said.
+ECHO PARK, LOS ANGELES (KABC) -- A driver who got out of his vehicle after an argument with his passenger was fatally struck on the 101 Freeway in Echo Park on Friday morning.

-The crash happened near Alvarado Street in the Echo Park area around 2:45 a.m., according to the California Highway Patrol.
+The crash happened near Alvarado Street around 2:45 a.m., according to the California Highway Patrol.

-The victim was in a vehicle heading southbound when he got into an argument with a passenger in the car on the freeway shoulder.
+The victim was in a vehicle heading southbound when he got into heated argument with a passenger in the car and pulled over onto the freeway shoulder.

 Driver fatally struck on 101 Freeway in Echo Park after exiting vehicle following argument with passenger